 Legal and secure surrogacy within Europe

-The city of Kiev is arguably the capital of Eastern Europe.
-The country is at once European, but also follows a more modern legal tradition.
+The city of Kiev is the capital of Eastern Europe.
+The country is at once European, but also follows a modern legal tradition.
 The Ukraine has explicit Federal legislation supporting surrogacy contracts for heterosexual, married couples.
 Embryo donation is legal, and egg donation is regulated by law.
 In addition, Europeans and Americans do not need a special visa to enter the country for the purpose of surrogacy.

-Kiev has a long history helping childless couples start families.
-The country has long been a popular destination for international adoption, and since 2009 the country has been growing as a hub for overseas surrogacy.
+Ukraine has a long history helping childless couples start families.
+The country has been a popular destination for international adoption, and since 2009 Kiev has been growing as a hub for overseas surrogacy.
 Western couples can find Caucasian egg and sperm donors easily, far more affordably than international donation agencies (that regularly charge $15,000 to $20,000 USD per donation).
 About 95% of population is of European decent.

 Ukraine enjoys relatively high living standards, and surrogate mothers are accustomed to clean and safe living conditions and healthy food.
 The World Health Organization rates the Ukraine as having low incidents of low birth weight and infant mortality.
 Ukraine ranks #116 on the list of countries, which places it significantly ahead of both India and Thailand.
-(This is not the same for most Asian and Eastern European countries where surrogacy is also allowed).
+(This is well ahead of other countries where surrogacy is also allowed).

-We work with several clinics in Kiev, and pricing and services typically varies widely among each.
-Our partner clinics have modern equipment based on Western medical protocols, and the medical staff of most private clinics have been trained in Europe and the United States.
-Unlike other destinations, clinics offer surrogacy in Ukraine on an ala carte basis, with an extremely competitive basic IVF service, and additional services added according to the wishes and circumstances of the Intended Parents.
+There are several excellent IVF clinics in Kiev, and pricing and services typically vary widely among each.
+Quality clinics have modern equipment based on Western medical protocols, and the medical staff of most private clinics have been trained in Europe and the United States.
+Unlike other destinations, Ukrainian surrogacy clinics offer an ala carte services, with an extremely competitive programs, and ‘concierge; services added according to the wishes and circumstances of the Intended Parents.
 Special pricing is often an option.
-We can even offer a exclusive “guarantee” program that refunds 90% of your clinical fees if your surrogate does not become pregnant.
+Some clinics will offer “guarantee” programs, that perform unlimited IVF cycles and embryo transfers until you have a healthy pregnancy and birth.